software-energy-cost-studies/jet-algorithm-studies/antikt-python/README.md

 This code is used in the CHEP 2023 Paper, *Polyglot Jet Finding*.

-This code was modified by adding [CodeCarbon Package](https://github.com/mlco2/codecarbon) to measure the power usage of the antikt algorithm in basic mode and N2 mode by Akshat Gupta (The University Of Manchester).
+This code was modified by adding [CodeCarbon Package](https://github.com/mlco2/codecarbon) to measure the power usage of the antikt algorithm in basic mode and N2 mode by Akshat Gupta (The University of Manchester).

 ## Copyright

-All files are Copyright (C) CERN, 2023 and provided under the Apache-2 license.
+All files are Copyright (C) CERN & The University of Manchester, 2023 and provided under the Apache-2 license.

 ## Acknowledgements